SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-11-05-shiny-accessibility.md

 ### Evaluate accessibility

-Most important is to test out how your application looks and behaves with assistive technology.
+An easy first step is to test out how your application looks and behaves with assistive technology or under certain impairments.
 Operating systems and web browswers have many built-in tools that allow you emulate vision deficiencies or the output of assistive technologies like screen readers.
-There are also a number of tools for evaluating accessibility against best practice recommendations and standards such as [section 508](https://digital.gov/2018/01/30/updated-it-accessibility-standards/), the part of the ADA specific for information technology.
+There are also a number of tools for evaluating websites against best practices and legal standards such as [section 508](https://digital.gov/2018/01/30/updated-it-accessibility-standards/), the part of the ADA specific for information technology, such as:

-screenshot of color vision emulator?

 * The [Web Accessibilty Evaluation Tool](https://wave.webaim.org/) is a quick way to highlight problems on any webpage.
 * Simulate different types of vision deficiencies using one-click emulators such as [Color Oracle](https://colororacle.org/) or [Google Chrome's built-in developer tool](https://developers.google.com/web/updates/2020/03/devtools).
-* something for keyboard/tab navigation - just try out using only keyboard?
 * Check out more tools on this [list of web accessibility evaluation tools]( https://www.w3.org/WAI/ER/tools/)

+maybe put in screenshot of color vision emulator?

 ### Accessible Shiny features

 Developers of RShiny have made substantial improvements for implementing accessibility standards, with arguments built into functions you're already using.
-For example, a recently implemented feature[^2] creates an `alt` parameter in `render*()` functions allows for dynamically updating alt text tags on images, such as a description of what a plot is showing:
+For example, a recently implemented feature[^2] creates an `alt` parameter in `render*()` functions which allows for dynamically updating alt text tags on images, such as a description of what a plot is showing:

-figure out why this still doesnt work!!
+*still cant get this to work!!*
 ```
  output$plot1 <- renderPlot(
       {